-Trending challenges for organizations
+Trending challenges and opportunities for organizations

-Management and the governing body of the Authority must keep the future in mind as they evaluate strategies to achieve future growth.
-Keeping a balance between risk and sustainability is key, and organizations need to think beyond their immediate needs to their long term goals.
-Economic uncertainty, coupled with key risk areas and fast paced technology change, make strategic planning complex.
+Management and governing bodies must keep the future in mind as they evaluate strategies to achieve future growth.
+Keeping a balance between risk and sustainability is key, and organizations need to think beyond their immediate needs to their long-term goals.
+Economic uncertainty, coupled with key risk areas and fast-paced technology change, make strategic planning complex.
 Begin the discussion with your management team to find your path to your future.